 By Marika Sboros

-Dr Jason Fung can make you fat – or he can make you thin.
+Dr Jason Fung can make you fat – or thin.

 NCD is the medical profession’s clumsy term for skyrocketing rates of obesity, diabetes, heart disease, cancer, even more recently dementia.
 The incidence of dementia is rising so rapidly across the planet that doctors are calling it “type 3 diabetes” because of its documented links with diet.